-As discussed earlier, moving-coil dynamic mics often have sudden high-end roll-offs while ribbon dynamic mics typically have gentle high-end roll-off that take place over a longer range of frequencies.
+As discussed earlier, moving-coil dynamic mics often have sudden high-end roll-offs, while ribbon dynamic mics typically have gentle high-end roll-offs that take place over a longer range of frequencies.

 Resonant frequencies and standing waves within the acoustic labyrinths of microphones may cause boosts in mic sensitivity.
 These boosts can be acute or cover a larger range of frequencies in a mic's response.

 Conversely, the design of a microphone may cause a dip in mic sensitivity in specific frequencies or frequency ranges.

 Coloured Frequency Response Microphone Examples

 Let's take a look at some examples of microphones with coloured frequency responses.
 We'll look at two moving-coil dynamic mics (one large-diaphragm and one smaller-diaphragm).
 We'll also discuss a ribbon microphone and a condenser mic.